mikkokotola/webcodingforbeginners/README.md

 ## Fetching data
 Let's move to the second part of the walking skeleton: fetching the population time series for a country.
 For this, we'll be working inside the file *myChart.js*.

 We already know where to get the World Bank data.
 The example URL that we looked at before was https://api.worldbank.org/v2/country/FIN/indicator/SP.POP.TOTL?format=json.
 And we also found out that the two important parts of the URL were *FIN* (the three-letter code for Finland), where we select the country, and *SP.POP.TOTL* (the indicator code for total population count), where we select the indicator that we want to data for.
-In this workshop, we will only be using the indicator *SP.POP.TOTL* but will be changing the country.
+In this course, we will only be using the indicator *SP.POP.TOTL* but will be changing the country.

 So, let's insert the following function code into the bottom of the file *myChart.js*:
 ```